iodepo/odis-arch/_sources/personas/persona.md

 ## Persona: Publisher

-In OIH the Publisher is engaged authoring the JSON-LD documents and publishing them to the web.
+In ODIS the Publisher is engaged authoring the JSON-LD documents and publishing them to the web.
 This persona is focused on describing and presenting structured data on the web to aid in the discovery and use the resources they manage.
  Details on this persona can be found in the [Publisher](../publishing/publishing.md) section.